 While it's not easy to have the costs of bariatric surgery completely covered in Australia, there are ways to get weight loss procedures for free.

-There are a number of inclusion criteria that need to be met to take part in a service like this, including obtaining a GP referral, having tried to lose weight in the past with little success and having a BMI of 40 to 55.
+Several inclusion criteria need to be met to take part in a service like this, including obtaining a GP referral, having tried to lose weight in the past with little success and having a BMI of 40-55.
 You must also live in a rural or remote area of NSW to qualify.

 A less-invasive alternative to weight loss surgery